 Finally, your bundle of joy has arrived!
 Those first several weeks just seem to fly by, don’t they?
 Adjusting to feeding schedules and sleeping routines (or lack thereof) can be overwhelming at best.
-Sadly, many women also live with pain, especially during intercourse, and even embarrassing urine leakage (incontinence).
+Sadly, many people also live with pain, especially during intercourse, and even urine leakage (incontinence).
 While medication, and in some situations even surgery are recommended, these are certainly not the only treatment options.

-There is a solution that could be right for you.Women’s Health Physical Therapy (PT), also know as Pelvic Floor PT, is a specialized type of therapy that can alleviate and in most cases eliminate some of these problems following your delivery.
-There have been numerous published studies to support the effectiveness of Women’s Health PT.
+Pelvic Floor Physical Therapy (PT) is a specialized type of therapy that can alleviate, and in most cases eliminate, some of these problems following your delivery.
+There have been numerous published studies to support the effectiveness of Pelvic Floor Physical Therapy.

-What you need to know.It is normal to feel vaginal discomfort the first few times you have intercourse following a vaginal delivery.
+It is normal to feel vaginal discomfort the first few times you have intercourse following vaginal delivery.
 But, it is important that you do not push past the discomfort to avoid pain.
-This discomfort may be due to vaginal tears, episiotomy scars, forceps or vacuum delivery, the baby’s pressure on your pelvis during the birthing process, and/or low estrogen levels during breastfeeding.
+This discomfort may be due to vaginal tears, episiotomy scars, forceps or vacuum delivery, the baby’s pressure on your pelvis during the birthing process, and/or low estrogen levels during chestfeeding.

-What treatment involves.Your PT will use a variety of hands on treatment techniques to stretch, release, balance and desensitize some of the tissues involved.
-She may use biofeedback, electric stimulation, as well as manual techniques to help jump-start these muscles in order for them to contract normally.
+Your PT will use a variety of hands-on treatment techniques to stretch, release, balance, and desensitize some of the tissues involved.
+They may use biofeedback, electric stimulation, as well as manual techniques to help jump-start these muscles in order for them to contract normally.

 PT visits are generally weekly.
 Typically, postpartum pain patients require 10-12 visits for vaginal pain, 4-6 for incontinence, and 6-8 visits for joint pain (unless there is a pre-existing condition).
-At the end of the course of treatment, most women feel significantly or completely better.
-In the state of New York, you can see a PT without a script from a physician for as many as 10 visits spanning a four week period of time.
+At the end of the course of treatment, most people feel significantly or completely better.
+In the state of New York, you can see a PT without a script from a physician for as many as 10 visits spanning a four-week period of time.
 The costs range per visit depending on treatment and many insurances will provide coverage for the visits.